 The entertainment is one of the main things that can make a vacation expensive.
 One of the keys to having a budget-friendly family vacation is to look for free things to do.
 Public parks and beaches are examples of places that you can go for free.
 Most museums are free at certain times.
 It is a good idea to find out about the free things to do in the area before you go to your destination.

 Summer is the most popular time of the year for families to travel.
 The children are out of school, and parents are able to get time off from work.
 However, this is also the most expensive time of the year to travel.
 If you can travel during the offseason during fall, winter or early spring, then you will be able to save a lot of money.

 Everyone wants to have souvenirs from their trip.
 However, you do not have to spend money on souvenirs.
 You can collect things instead of buying them.
 For example, you can collect seashells at the beach.
 You can also collect maps from the tourist offices.

-Many restaurants and attractions have discounts during various times of the year.
+Many restaurants and attractions have discounts at various times of the year.
 You can take advantage of these discounts by using coupons.
 Groupon is a place where you can find coupons.
 You may also be able to find coupons on the company’s website.

 Select a Nearby Destination

 You do not need to go far to have a good time.
-There are likely a lot of fun places within a short drive of you.
+There are likely a lot of fun places within a short drive from you.
 If you choose a close destination, then you will be able to save money on gas.
 You will also be able to save money on the activities that you do with your family.

 Use a Gas Finder App